The story of how I lose 5.2% every year. :(

 4) Are aware of Forex risk and can take individual hedging strategies, or even leveraging strategies.

-All investments come with risks that a specialist like myself can address and account for - including a review of your own investment strategies, if you already have experience as a seasoned investor.
+All investments come with risks that a specialist can address and account for - including a review of your own investment strategies, if you already have experience as a seasoned investor.

 Investments are also available using CPF (Ordinary Account), SRS (Supplementary Retirement Scheme) and Cash.